ngir/githubbranches/README.md

 ## githubbranches
-Tool to retrieves branches with a given name inside a GitHub organization
+Tool to retrieve branches with a given name inside a GitHub organization

 ## How to use
 Fill application.properties :